discretelogics/TeaFiles.Py-Time-Series-Storage-in-Files/README.rst

     AXP.day.tea 2 American Express Co.
     ...

-Data download from web services is also a good fit.
+Data download from web services for instance is a good fit.
 See the examples.py file in the package source for a Yahoo finance download function in about 30 lines.

 Limitations
 ===========
-When it comes to high performance processing of very large time series files, this API is currently not as fast as the C++ and C# APIs (Numbers coming soon on http://tbd).
+When it comes to high performance processing of very large time series files, this API is currently not as fast as the C++ and C# APIs.
 There are numerous ways to improve this if necessary, but no current plans at discretelogics to do so.
-Using the other languages/APIs is recommended.
-If you wish the Python API to be faster or want to work on that contact us.
+Use of other languages/APIs is recommended.
+If you intend to make this Python API faster contact us we should be able to identify points of potential speed enhancements.

 Installation
 ============

+The package is hosted on PyPi, so installation goes by

 **$ pip install teafiles**

-package source with examples.py at http://bitbucket.org/discretelogics/teafiles.py
+package source with examples.py at https://github.com/discretelogics/TeaFiles.Py

 Tests
 =====